Smoky White Bean & Ham Soup

 Step-by-Step Instructions

-Meanwhile, while the soup is cooking, and when the ham hocks are cool enough to handle, pull the meat from the hocks, discard any bone, fat, and tough sinew, and chop the meat finely.
+Step 4: Shred the ham.
+Meanwhile, while the soup is cooking, and when the ham hocks are cool enough to handle, pull the meat from the hocks.
+Discard any bone, fat, and tough sinew, then chop the meat finely.

+Step 5: Purée a portion of the soup.
 Use a ladle to transfer about 2 cups of the beans and vegetables, along with a bit of broth, to a blender or food processor.
-(If using a blender, be sure to remove the center knob on the lid and cover with a dishtowel to avoid splatters.)
+(If using a blender, remove the center knob on the lid and cover with a dishtowel to avoid splatters.)
+Purée until smooth.

 Smoky White Bean and Ham Soup

-This Southern-style smoky white bean and ham soup adapted from chef Hugh Acheson is hearty and comforting.
+This smoky white bean and ham soup is pure comfort, perfect for a chilly night.

 Ingredients